Carbide Base Audio Isolation Feet

 Transmissibility

 Conventional floor spikes under loudspeakers transmit a significant amount of vibration energy into the floor throughout the bass and midrange frequencies.
-Many traditional vibration isolation devices will provide isolation at higher frequencies but exhibit an amplification of vibrations in the lower frequencies near the resonance frequency of the device.
+Many traditional vibration isolation devices will provide isolation at higher frequencies but exhibit an amplification of vibrations in the lower frequencies near the natural frequency of the device.

 Spikes

-Carbide Base Footers
+Carbide Base Footer

 Loss Factor